What to Do When Tap to Track Misses a Tap

 Why Wallet is the deciding clue

 Tap to Track works because Apple Pay's backend forwards a transaction event to your iPhone after a successful tap.
-Wallet receives that event, and iOS Shortcuts has a built-in automation trigger that listens for it.
-When the event arrives, the automation fires and calls Finny's intent with the amount, merchant, and card name.
+Wallet receives that event, and Finny logs the purchase from it.
+No event, no entry, which is why Wallet is the first place to look.

 If Wallet does not show the tap, that event never arrived.
 The terminal authorized your card with your bank, so the payment went through, but the second, separate hand-off to Apple Pay's backend did not happen.
 Some terminals are not configured to push that record.
 Some are too old.